 - Dimensions5.2 x 5.2 x 9.1 inches

-Calling your product the Gold Standard can backfire very quickly, but Optimum Nutrition have managed to deftly avoid any backlash regarding their product names by delivering something that, for many, is truly the protein powder that all others should aspire to.
+Calling your product the Gold Standard can backfire very quickly, but Optimum Nutrition has managed to deftly avoid any backlash regarding their product names by delivering something that, for many, is truly the protein powder that all others should aspire to.
 This powder is versatile enough to be a hit amongst both young and old and can help provide those essential greens for the fussier eaters among us.

 Great for providing that extra kick of energy that everyone needs to get them through the day, the Gold Standard also comes with a delicious taste that gets the tongue wanting more in both shake and smoothie form.
 When mixed properly, it does not contain that bitty, chalky texture that so many other protein products suffer from.
-This ensures a satisfying experience with every drink and prevents you avoiding drinking it even when you know you need to.
+This ensures a satisfying experience with every drink and prevents you from avoiding drinking it even when you know you need to.